s22010115/s22010115/README.md

 ## Hi there 👋

-I’m **Tarini**, a Software Engineering undergraduate exploring **software testing, web development, and data-driven insights**.
+I’m **Tarini**, a Software Engineering undergraduate exploring **software testing, frontend development, mobile app development and data-driven insights**.

-💻 Skilled in HTML, CSS, JavaScript, Python, SQL, Manual Testing, Test Case Design, Bug Reporting, and Automation, with hands-on experience in building and analyzing applications to improve functionality and user experience.
+💻 Skilled in HTML, CSS, JavaScript, Python, Java, SQL, Manual Testing, Test Case Design, Bug Reporting, and Automation, with hands-on experience in building and analyzing applications to improve functionality and user experience.

-📊 Interested in how **software development, testing, and data analysis** intersect to deliver **robust and efficient solutions**.
+📊 Interested in how **development, testing, and data analysis** intersect to deliver **robust and efficient solutions**.

 🌱 Continuously learning new technologies and enhancing practical **technical skills**.